TQuass/install-scripts/README.md

 First, determine values for the following:

-* DATABASE_NAME -- the database that you imported the skeleton into
+* DATABASE_NAME -- _the database that you imported the skeleton into_
-* DATABASE_USER -- a database user that has full access to the database
+* DATABASE_USER -- _a database user that has full access to the database_
-* DATABASE_PASSWORD -- password for that user
+* DATABASE_PASSWORD -- _password for that user_
-* YOUR_WIKI_ACCOUNT_PASSWORD -- password for the WikiSysop user account
+* YOUR_WIKI_ACCOUNT_PASSWORD -- _password for the WikiSysop user account_
 * YOUR_EMAIL

 Next, fork this project and replace the placeholders in the following files with the values you determined.
 (I know there's a lot of redundancy here; I hope to eliminate most of it eventually):

 * apps/wiki/werelate
-* apps/search/db_memcache.properties _(needed only if you're running search)_
+* apps/search/db_memcache.properties -- _needed only if you're running search_
-* apps/search/indexer.properties _(needed only if you're running search)_
+* apps/search/indexer.properties -- _needed only if you're running search_
-* server/tomcat7.extra _(needed only if you're running search)_
+* server/tomcat7.extra -- _needed only if you're running search_
-* apps/werelate-gedcom/gedcom.properties _(needed only if you're importing gedcoms)_
+* apps/werelate-gedcom/gedcom.properties -- _needed only if you're importing gedcoms_
-* jobs/environment _(needed only if you're running cron jobs)_
+* jobs/environment -- _needed only if you're running cron jobs_
 * You may want to edit other scripts as well to suit your environment, especially if you are not running on ubuntu as user ubuntu.

-Finally, run `server/configure.sh`
+Finally, run `install-scripts/server/configure.sh`

 Running the software
 ====================